Closed Circuit Television Installation in Leicester

 Commissioning is the final stage and the one that separates a professional CCTV installation from a DIY job.
 We test every camera after dark - checking IR range, exposure, focus, and detection zones under real night-time conditions.
 If a camera is washing out from a security light or underperforming at the far end of a driveway, we adjust it on the spot rather than leaving you to discover the problem weeks later when you actually need the footage.
 We verify recording is continuous, confirm playback works, and walk you through daily operation before signing off.
 The full scope of this stage is detailed on our CCTV commissioning process.

-Doberman installs closed circuit television systems across Leicester and the surrounding towns.
+Doberman installs closed circuit television systems across Leicester and the surrounding towns and villages.
 Whether the job is a three-camera residential setup in Clarendon Park or a multi-camera commercial system in an industrial unit, every installation follows the same process: survey, design, cable, commission.
 We work on Victorian terraces, new-builds, retail units, offices, and warehouses - each with its own cable routing challenges and coverage requirements.
-For an overview of the full range of CCTV and security services we provide across Leicester and Leicestershire, visit our Doberman CCTV services.

 Pricing